albertorb/genhora/README.md

 In order to create a new one, follow the same structure than the others.

-Output files will be stored at the same location as .py file.
+Output files will be stored at the same location as .py file with the name scheduleByTeacher.txt.